Habits and Routines

 What to do:

-- Make it a goal to move in some way every day, ideally for 2030 minutes of exercise that gets you working at a moderate intensity.
+- Make it a goal to move in some way every day.
+20-30 minutes of exercise that gets you working at a moderate intensity is ideal.

 - Try scheduling in your workout, just like you would a doctor’s appointment or meeting.
 Have a plan for how, when are where you will exercise over the next week.
 When scheduling your exercise session, do it at a time when you are least likely to have other things going on.
 For some people, getting up a little earlier to fit it in before work is best as it’s completed before the day gets busy.
 For others, stopping somewhere on the way home from work or doing something when the kids are in bed is the best time for them.
 Just make it work for you.